mhorpheus/test/DFIR-SpinUp.md

 If your client has questions about data privacy and security as it relates to Box you can refer them to the official  <a href="https://cloud.app.box.com/s/igvy6orjgbhg8oxjn967s54x4py23st9">Box Security Whitepaper</a>.

-Make sure to do not send invites to free email provider accounts, such as Gmail, Hotmail, etc as they are banned from accessing IBM Box - see above [note](#Environment-for-Data-Sharing-with-a-Client):
+Make sure you do not send invites to free email provider accounts, such as Gmail, Hotmail, etc as they are banned from accessing IBM Box - see above [note](#Environment-for-Data-Sharing-with-a-Client):
 <p align="center" width="100%"><img src="screenshots/Box_upload_folder5.png"></p>

 ### Aspera
 Location: https://ibm.ibmaspera.com/

 #### Creating a Folder for an Aspera Upload
 1. Launch Aspera in the browser and login with your IBM credentials.
 2. Choose  "Files" application